 KEYW Board of Directors

-Caroline S. Pisano has been a director at KEYW since August 22, 2008.
+Caroline S. Pisano has been a director at KEYW since August 22, 2008 and was elected as the Chairman of the Board, June 2015.
 Previously, she was a Director of Essex Corporation from September 2000 through January 2003 and served as General Counsel and Vice President of Finance of Essex from January 2003 to June 2004.
 From April 2000 through December 2002, Ms. Pisano was a member of Networking Ventures, L.L.C.
 From August 1996 to March 2000, Ms. Pisano served as General Counsel and Chief Financial Officer of Pulse Engineering, Inc., an information security and signal processing company which was sold in March 2000.
 From August 1992 to July 1996, Ms. Pisano served as a senior transactional attorney with the law firm of Wechsler, Selzer, and Gurvitch, Chartered.
 From June 1988 to August 1990, Ms. Pisano, was a certified public accountant, practiced public accounting and specialized in high tech and biotech companies.
 Ms. Pisano received her Juris Doctorate degree from the Washington College of Law at the American University in Washington, D.C.
 Ms. Pisano graduated Magna Cum Laude with a Bachelor of Science degree in Accounting from the University of Maryland.
 Although Ms. Pisano is an attorney and an accountant she likes to follow Jimmy Buffett's advice and "say what you mean, mean what you say".
 Ms. Pisano has four children and enjoys volunteering at her children's public schools.

 Ms. Pisano's significant institutional knowledge of our company's field of work gives our board valuable insight into our operations.
 Her prior managerial experience brings insightful business knowledge to bear on our board deliberations.